AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/set-task-issue-preferences.md

   </tr>
   <tr>
    <td role="rowheader">When a task or issue is completed, set the Actual Completion Date to</td>
-   <td> <p>Select one of the following options for when the Actual Completion Date is recorded in Workfront when a task or issue is completed:</p>
+   <td> <p>Select one of the following options for when the Actual Completion Date is recorded in [!DNL Workfront] when a task or issue is completed:</p>
     <ul>
      <li><strong>Now:</strong> The Actual Completion Date is set to the current date.</li>
      <li> <p><strong>The Planned Completion Date:</strong> The Actual Completion Date is set to the Planned Completion Date of the task or issue.</p> </li>